wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;I am not talking of pleasing, but I am all for helping others.

-**M:**&ensp;The only help worth giving is freeïng from the need for further help.
+**M:**&ensp;The only help worth giveïng is freeïng from the need for further help.
 Repeated help is no help at all.
 Do not talk of helping another unless you can put him beyond all need of help.

 **Q:**&ensp;How does one go beyond the need of help?
 And can one help another to do so?